 Here is what you can do:

-- Talk to your student about suicide, don’t be afraid, you will not be "putting ideas into their heads."
-Asking for help is the single skill that will protect your student.
-Help your student to identify and connect to caring adults to talk to when they need guidance and support.
+- Talk to your student about suicide.
+Asking direct questions will not put ideas into their heads, as many fear.
+Asking for help is the single greatest skill that will protect your student.
+Help your student identify and connect to caring adults to talk to when they need guidance and support.

 - Remain calm.
 Becoming too excited or distressed will communicate that you are not able to talk about suicide.